Be like Fauci? Pandemic inspires surge in med school applications.

 To be competitive, medical school applicants must start building a portfolio in their first year of college.
 Yet the gap between a portfolio and an application can be wide.
 A rise in free time during the pandemic, says Dr. Young, may be giving young people more time to apply.

 But the pandemic has also given public health officials broader visibility among the public.
-The so-called Fauci Effect, named after Dr. Anthony Fauci, may inspire increased interest in medicine and public health for years to come as students enter college during the pandemic, says Dr. Young.
+The so-called Fauci Effect, named after Dr. Fauci, may inspire increased interest in medicine and public health for years to come as students enter college during the pandemic, says Dr. Young.

 Such attention could bring a welcome boost in funding for medical schools and internship programs, perhaps helping remedy an impending physician shortage projected by the AAMC.